Pylons/pylonsrtd/faq/pylonsproject.rst

 , attempts to re-factor or re-design the existing ``pylons`` core wasn't working out.

-Over the course of several months, several large effects were made to re-write sections of the ``pylons`` core.
+Over the course of several months, several serious attempts were made to re-write sections of the ``pylons`` core.
 Progress went fairly well, but after seeing that Pylons users would have to port their existing applications to use Pylons 2, and seeing that repoze.bfg already looked extremely similar to the way Pylons 2 was shaping up, it seemed like a waste of development effort to recreate a large section of repoze.bfg.

-Given this, Ben Bangert started collaborating with Chris McDonough to bring some of the ``repoze.bfg`` routes functionality up to par with the features that the stand-alone `Routes <http://routes.groovie.org>`_ has so that Pylons users wouldn't lose features they depended on.
+Given this, Ben Bangert started collaborating with Chris McDonough to bring some of the ``repoze.bfg`` routes functionality up to par with the features that the stand-alone `Routes <http://routes.groovie.org>`_ has so that Pylons users wouldn't lose features they depended on and ensure that Pylons 1 users would have a migration path.
 After collaborating for awhile, the thought shifted from just building Pylons 2 on top of BFG, to a full merger.

 What does the Pylons Project mean for Pylons-the-web-framework?
 ---------------------------------------------------------------